davidjohnbaker1/goldMSI_survey_jspsych/README.md

 jsPsych is an open source library that is made for running experiments in the web browser.
 Download it by going the repository [here](https://github.com/jspsych/jsPsych) and then clicking the green 'Clone or download' button.
 If you 'Dowload ZIP', then your browser will save the file and its contents to your downloads.
-Move that file to inside the goldMSI_survey_jspsych folder and then unzip it.
+Move that file to inside the directory you just downloaded and then unzip it.
+The last thing that you will then need to do is to change the name of the folder from ``jsPsych-master`` to ``jspsych-5.0``.
+Doing this will the scripts from the Gold-MSI folder to read the jsPsych files needed to run the survey.

 This will allow you to access all of jsPsych's libraries and make the Gold MSI run.